Find Your Way 2019-20 / Leadership for Musicians

 - Residential course: delegate fee, accommodation and meals/refreshments (pending successful fundraising)

 - Travel: to and from group meetings; to and from meetings with your mentor; to and from ABO Conference; to and from the residential course; to and from any additional training or meetings

-- ABO Conference: Conference dinner and concert, and accommodation
+- ABO Conference: Accommodation, Conference dinner and concert

 - Accommodation: if required when attending meetings with the other participants, or mentor

 Find Your Way aims to be a programme that is tailored to your professional development needs, determined by you, with a balance between a flexible programme of mentoring, training and meetings within a 9-month structure.
-There are key elements that the ABO would hope you will attend e.g. the first three group meetings, the ABO Conference/ the Fresh Thinking session, the residential course and the final group meeting.
+There are key elements that the ABO expects you will attend e.g. the first three group sessions, the ABO Conference/ the Fresh Thinking session, the residential course and the final group session.
 The rest of the programme should fit around your working life, and we would encourage you to talk to your CEO/line manager about participating in the programme before submitting your application.

-Participation in the programme will provide the following outcomes:
+Participation in the programme aims to provide the following outcomes:

-- Increased individual motivation, confidence, morale, productivity, focus and creative enterprise
+- Increased confidence, individual motivation, clarity of direction, productivity, and creative thinking and planning

 - Sector specific training